LLC Tax Advantages and Disadvantages

 State Taxation of LLCs

 EXAMPLE: Braden runs a sole proprietorship in California for his part-time video production business.
 He earns roughly $3,000 per year from the business, and is considering forming an LLC.
-However, even with an annual income of only $3,000, a California LLC would still be subject to a tax of $800, or over one-quarter of its total profit.
+However, even with an annual income of only $3,000, a California LLC would still be subject to a tax of $800, or more than one-quarter of the business’s total profit.
 Braden eventually decides that the benefits of forming an LLC would be outweighed by this disproportionately large tax.

 In Summary

-• Many states do not tax LLCs the same way that the Federal government does, so be sure to find out how your own state taxes LLCs before creating one.
+• Some states do not tax LLCs the same way that the federal government does, so be sure to find out how your own state taxes LLCs before creating one.

 For More Information, See My Related Book: